EmeaAppGbb/ai-dev-template-copilot/docs/care-agent-flow.md

 ## Visionary agent (GPT4.1)

 Smart Ai Agent that helps with elderly care.
 It tracks vitals and alerts when something is off or needs to be acted on.
-It's implemented as a web app that uses speech to text to receive input as well as text to speech to talk to the users.
+It's implemented as a web app, with the option to use speech-to-text and text-to-speech to listen and talk to it's users.

 ## Architect (GPT4.1)